skuduu/Bussikartta/docs/AI-Guidelines.md

 - For unknown outputs or formats, AI should prefer **direct CLI inspection** using `curl`, `grep`, etc., rather than guessing the format or behavior.

+- AI must **periodically re-read and refresh this document from memory** to prevent divergence from contract.

+- AI must **detect circular failure loops** or repeated trial-and-error suggestions, and instead pause, reassess, and troubleshoot via terminal.

 ---

 ## 📋 Operational Standards